oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 ## Add Some Finishing Touches

-You have created a functioning application but it doesn't look very nice yet.
-Of course, styling web applications is done using CSS style sheets.
+You have created a functioning application, but it doesn't look very nice yet.
+Of course, styling web applications is done using Cascading Style Sheets (CSS).
 You might have noticed the import of `App.css` at the top of the `App.js` file.
 React configures your application so that CSS files can be directly imported into the component JavaScript files.
 The styles will then automatically be applied to the component.
-You can add some styling by opening the file `src/App.css` and replacing its contents with the following code.
+You can add some styling by opening the `src/App.css` file and replacing its contents with the following code.

 ```css
 .App header {